Sunderland in Bennington County, Vermont — The American Northeast (New England)

 Allen families lived here

 Erected 1958 by Vermont Historic Sites Commission.

 Location.
 43° 6.908′ N, 73° 7.382′ W. Marker is in Sunderland, Vermont, in Bennington County.
 Marker is on Alternate Vermont Route 7 0.1 miles south of Hill Farm Road, on the right when traveling south.
-Touch for map.
-Marker is located in front of the Ira Allen House B&B. Marker is at or near this postal address: 6311 Vermont Route 7A, Arlington VT 05250, United States of America.
+Marker is located in front of the Ira Allen House B&B. Touch for map.
+Marker is at or near this postal address: 6311 Vermont Route 7A, Arlington VT 05250, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lincoln’s "Hildene" (approx. 2.9 miles away); Chiselville (approx. 3 miles away); Dorothy Canfield Fisher (approx. 3.2 miles away); Chittenden Home (approx. 3.3 miles away); State Seal Pine Tree (approx. 3.4 miles away); The Revolutionary War (approx. 4.2 miles away); The Southern Vermont Arts Center (approx. 5 miles away); Norman Rockwell (approx. 5 miles away).
+Lincoln’s "Hildene" (approx. 2.9 miles away); Chiselville (approx. 3 miles away); Dorothy Canfield Fisher Chittenden Home (approx. 3.3 miles away); State Seal Pine Tree (approx. 3.4 miles away); The Revolutionary War (approx. 4.2 miles away); The Soldiers' Monument (approx. 4.2 miles away); The Southern Vermont Arts Center (approx. 5 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 23, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 341 times since then and 25 times this year.
+This page was last revised on December 24, 2019.
+It was originally submitted on October 23, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 402 times since then and 18 times this year.
 Photos: 1, 2. submitted on October 23, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.